 Some of Company C's store accounts remain cautious, but "others are really branching out," said Walter Chapin, co-founder and president.
 The supplier is generating particularly strong results from its omni-channel approach to servicing retail.

-"The formula is to create compelling programs that work well in all channels, bring them to the right customers at the right value, and then let customers choose which channel they prefer to interact with," he said.
+"The formula is to create compelling programs that work well in all channels, bring them to the right customers at the right value, a

 That requires investing in inventory and quick order fulfillment, said Chapin.
 "As stores strive to minimize costs and reduce risk, they are hesitant to make large inventory commitments."